-Anthony Dick's practice focuses on constitutional, appellate, and complex civil litigation, with a particular focus on challenges to government regulation.
-He has successfully briefed several cases in the U.S. Supreme Court and has successfully argued cases in multiple U.S. Courts of Appeals, including the Sixth, Seventh, and Ninth Circuits.
+Anthony Dick's practice focuses on constitutional, appellate, and complex civil litigation.
+He has successfully briefed several cases in the United States Supreme Court and has argued cases in multiple federal district courts and U.S. Courts of Appeals, including in the Fourth, Sixth, Seventh, Ninth, Tenth, and D.C.
+Circuits.

-Before joining the Firm, Anthony served as a law clerk to Justice Samuel A. Alito Jr. of the United States Supreme Court and Judge Thomas B. Griffith of the U.S. Court of Appeals for the D.C.
+Before joining the Firm, Anthony served as a law clerk to Justice Samuel A. Alito Jr. of the United States Supreme Court and Judge Thomas B. Griffith of the United States Court of Appeals for the D.C.
 Circuit.

 Anthony is a member of the Edward Coke Appellate Inn of Court.
-He also serves on the board of directors of the Foundation for Individual Rights in Education (FIRE).
+He also serves as a member of the Board of Directors of the Foundation for Individual Rights and Expression (FIRE).

 - February 5, 2017